Rebecca will be showcasing a limited edition tea towel at The Tea Towel Exhibition, opening Friday 6pm 30th July at The Serpentine Gallery - Lismore.

 What is your favourite thing you like making and why?

 Anything that challenges me.
 I mostly paint and draw, but I recently started sculpting and I dig that too.
+How would you describe your artistic style?

 What inspires you?